 Load Circuit:

-- Use resistors to make a load to drain the Li-ion battery.
+- First, use resistors to make a load to drain the Li-ion battery.

-- Make the load adjustable for different test speeds.
+- Then make the load adjustable for different test speeds.

 Voltage Measurement:

-- Send this lower voltage to op-amp set as voltage follower.
+- Next, use resistor voltage divider to reduce battery voltage and this send this lower voltage to op-amp set as voltage follower.

-- This gives a stable reading for the comparator.
+- Also, this gives a stable reading for the comparator.

 Assembly: